owlbarn/owlbarn.github.io/_sources/chapter/cgraph_intro.rst.txt

 The functor stack of computation graph is injected between ``Ndarray`` and ``Algodiff``. **The design principle is that the functor stack of a numerical system should be parameterised by both number type and device type.** Number type provides data representation (real or complex, single or double, row-based or column-based layout, etc.) which decides how a maths construct should be built and operated.
 Device type provides hardware representation (CPU, GPU, FPGA, etc.) which decides how the computation should be performed on a specific device.

 The list below summarises the functionality of each functor.
-The order and naming of these functors can already give you a rough understand about how it is designed.
+The order and naming of these functors can already give you a rough understanding about how it is designed.

 - ``Device``: device abstraction contains device-dependent types and functions.
 - ``Type``: type definition of various (mathematical) operations.